 Hunger in Georgia

-- More than one in every four Georgia children - 23.2% of our children - lives in a food insecure household.
+- One in every five Georgia children - 18.6% of our children - lives in a food insecure household.
 The USDA defines food insecurity as the lack of access to adequate food resulting from the lack of money and other resources.
-(Feeding America “Map the Meal Gap: Child Food Insecurity study data collected in 2014/released 2016) See how Georgia children compare to children in other states by viewing the interactive map.
+(Feeding America “Map the Meal Gap: Child Food Insecurity study data collected in 2015/released 2017) See how Georgia children compare to children in other states by viewing the interactive map.
 Be sure to choose the "Child" option in the Demographic box.

 Please let your network of friends, family, neighbors and business associates know they can learn more about how to get involved in local hunger-relief efforts by visiting www.acfb.org.